artistofcodes/Telegram-utilities-with-python/message_broadcaster/README.md

 1. Replace `YOUR_BOT_TOKEN_HERE` with your actual bot token.
 2. Add your user or group chat IDs to the `chat_ids` list.
-3. Customize your message text.
+3. Customize your message text...
 4. Run the script:

 ```bash